-- Nebraskans who do not have a driver's license or state ID may obtain a free state ID from the Nebraska DMV. - Nebraskans who need a copy of their birth certificate to get a free state ID can get a free certified copy of their Nebraska birth certificate from the Nebraska Department of Health and Human Services, Office of Vital Records.
+- Nebraskans who do not have a driver's license or state ID may obtain a free state ID for voting purposes from the Nebraska DMV. - Nebraskans who need a copy of their birth certificate to get a free state ID can get a free certified copy of their Nebraska birth certificate from the Nebraska Department of Health and Human Services, Office of Vital Records.
 A birth certificate alone is not an acceptable form of photo ID.

 - A Nebraska voter who was born outside of Nebraska may have to pay a fee for a copy of their birth certificate from their home state.
-How do they vote if they cannot obtain a photo ID? - Voters who are unable to obtain an acceptable form of photo ID due to a lack of birth certificate or other required documents and have an inability to obtain a birth certificate or other required documents without significant difficulty or expense can complete a reasonable impediment certification form and vote a provisional ballot.
+How do they vote if they cannot obtain a photo ID? - Voters who are unable to obtain an acceptable form of photo ID due to a lack of birth certificate or other required documents can complete a reasonable impediment certification form and vote a provisional ballot.
 The ballot will be counted if the provisional envelope and reasonable impediment certification form are complete, and the signature matches the voter's registration record. - The voter has applied for a Nebraska driver's license/state ID but has not received it.
 Can the voter use the DMV receipt to vote? - Yes, Nebraska DMV driver's license or state ID receipts that contain a photograph can be used for voting purposes.
 LB514 (2022) requires the DMV to issue driver's license or state ID receipts with the applicant's photo. - Are military and overseas voters required to present photo ID? - No, active-duty military members, active-duty spouses and overseas voters covered by UOCAVA, who are outside of Nebraska, are not required to present photo ID.